patchamama/The-last-book-page/README.md

 ### Sticker

 The Sticker template allows the user to create personal notes or stickers of a comment on an entry.
 If a comment is deleted, the sticker is removed from both the user model and the entry model.
 The `created_on` and `updated_on` fields are DateTimeFields that are automatically set to the time the sticker was created and last modified, respectively.
+The owner and the comment fields are ForeignKeys, that creates a relationship between the model and the User and Comment model, indicating that each Sticker instance belongs to one user and one comment.
+The on_delete=models.CASCADE argument specifies that if the associated user or comment is deleted, all related Sticker instances will also be deleted.

 | **Field name** | **Field Type** | **Field Argument**                  |
 | -------------- | -------------- | ----------------------------------- |